Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-2.md

    - Resolve the generated alerts, if any.

 2. **Implement Repository security advisories:**
-   -  Set up Repository security advisory features for App.js package.
+   -  Set up Repository security advisory features for the App.js package.
 Use the `devsecops/src/TailwindTraders.Ui.Website/src/App.js` path while configuring the affected products.

 ## Success criteria:
 To complete this challenge successfully:

    - Verify the implementation of setting up Code Scanning and CodeQL via alerts.
-   - Configure the Repository security advisories feature and create temporary private fork.
+   - Configure the Repository security advisories feature and create a temporary private fork.

 ## Additional Resources: